 F.2 NFTF – Spherical Scan

 A circular probe array as shown in Figure F.3-1 can measure the full 3D pattern with a rotation in azimuth only.
-Through use of electronic switching between the probe array elements the points in elevation can be measured without rotating the DUT in the elevation plane.
+By connecting each probe to a receiver, it is possible to simultaneously measure the points in elevation without the need to rotate the DUT in the elevation plane.
+If there are fewer receivers than probes, the points in elevation can be measured through the application of electronic switching among the probes.

 < End of changes >